Logiqx/gps-details/docs/devices/garmin/review/accuracy.md

 The same kind of comparison can be done for the Garmin watches, comparing them to the average of the Motions.
 It should be noted that the differences are an order of magnitude greater than the Motions.
-The differences being 10 times greater is observed during all test sessions.
+This order of magnitude difference has been pretty typical during my Garmin testing.

 ![accuracy-3](img/accuracy-3.png)